The Ultimate Guide to Reading People: 23 Tips Psychologists Swear By

 22. Be aware of your biases.

-Your interpretation of others is clouded by your biases and experiences.
+Your interpretation of other people is clouded by your biases and experiences.
 Always check yourself.
 Are you reading them accurately, or are you seeing what you want to see?

 23. Trust your gut.